HomesAce logoHomesAce

 Strong Resale Return

-A new concrete driveway returns about 50% to 75% of its cost at resale, with stamped concrete patios pushing 60% to 80% in markets where outdoor living is valued.
+A new concrete driveway may return around 50% to 75% of its cost at resale, with stamped concrete patios potentially reaching around 60% to 80% in markets where outdoor living is valued.

 5-Year Reseal